 Q: Did Google fully kill HowTo, or only some categories?

-Q: Will leaving HowTo schema harm my rankings?
+Q: Will leaving HowTo schema in place harm my rankings?

 Q: What replaces HowTo for step-by-step tutorials?

 Article or TechArticle with clear H2/H3 step headings.
-Use mainEntityOfPage, author, datePublished, and dateModified.
-These earn the byline-and-date chip that HowTo used to share.
+Include mainEntityOfPage, author, datePublished, and dateModified.
+These keep the byline and date treatment in SERPs; the numbered-step rich result simply no longer exists.

 Tags: #SEO #Troubleshooting #Structured data #howto-schema #JSON-LD